chaoss/metrics/README.md

 For more information go to our website at: https://chaoss.community/

-## How to contribute and participate
+# How to Contribute and Participate

 Work on metrics is currently centered around [Diversity-Inclusion](1_Diversity-Inclusion.md), [Growth-Maturity-Decline](2_Growth-Maturity-Decline.md), [Risk](3_Risk.md), and [Value](5_Value.md).